6 tips for expats buying a house in Spain

 Community fees

 Always make sure you ask the estate agent about community fees.
 These can vary a lot depending on the amenities available, e.g. communal gardens, communal swimming pool, tennis courts etc, and are usually paid annually.
-Even if you have your own pool, you could also have to contribute to the costs of a communal pool if you live on a community with shared areas.
+When owning a property in Spain on a community, even if you have your own pool, you could also have to contribute to the costs of a communal pool if you live on a community with shared areas.

 Heating and Air Con